stoic-cat/stoic-cat.github.io/docs/programming/go/test.md

 # Go testing

 All Go tests need to be in files ending with `_test.go`.
-Run `go help testflag` to see full list of all test flags available
+Run `go help testflag` to see full list of all test flags available.

 ## Simple test function example
 They all start with `Test`.